 Age seven living with father Charles 41, railway canvasser born in Retford, Notts, mother Mary, 41, born in Tuxford and brother Charles E, 15, who was born in Retford.
 They lived on Bingham Road, Radcliffe on Trent.

-Age 17 living with father Charles, 51, a railway canvasser, mother Mary, 51 and brother Charles E, 25 an electrical engineer working at home.
-They lived at 112 Mansfield Road, Nottingham in a 7 roomed house.
+Age 17 living with father Charles, a railway canvasser, mother Mary, and brother Charles E, an electrical engineer working at home.
+They lived at 112 Mansfield Road, Nottingham in a house with 7 rooms.
 He was employed as a lithographic artist apprentice.

 Rank: Appointed Lance Corporal 28 June 1915